 She has been Artist In Residence in the Big Cypress National Preserve in the Everglades.
-Prints and cards of her work are carried by the Everglades National Park system in Florida and many retail outlets.
-She has had solo and group shows in many museums, galleries, and art centers in southwest Florida and Maine, and is a permanent juried member of the Pemaquid Art Gallery at Lighthouse Park in Bristol, the oldest continuously operating gallery in Maine (88 seasons).
-Ineson is represented by the Camden Falls Gallery, Camden, Maine.
+She has had solo and group shows in many museums, galleries, and art centers in southwest Florida and Maine, and is a permanent juried member of the Pemaquid Art Gallery at Lighthouse Park in Bristol, the oldest continuously operating gallery in Maine (90 seasons).

 This is a Studio and Plein Air Workshop.

 If 12 or more students attend class (all teaching days): $325